maniman303/akmenu-next/README.md

 - Added new settings for minimalistic rom list, auto rom launching.
 - Improved visuals of auto launching last played games with separate screen.
 - Added animated focus border to main screen.
+- Added bmp coloring system with system theme color.
+- Added new default theme.
+- Added VFX sounds for navigation.
 - Many bug fixes.

 The end goal is to recreate (with proper theme that's not included yet) the aesthetic and feel of original Nintendo DS bios.

 Plans for near future:
-- Clean up settings.
-- Add system for coloring bmps with system color.
-- Add clean theme to repo.
-- Add more vfx sounds.
 - Add support for gbarunner3.

 Plans for far future: